-The UK Government states that this body was chosen to oversee the UK internal market after assessing the White Paper consultation responses and considering a range of potential delivery vehicle options.
-It is expected to be fully operational by the end of 2021 and the Government has stated that necessary administrative arrangements will be set out in more detail in due course.
+The UK Government states that the OIM was chosen to oversee the UK internal market after assessing the White Paper consultation responses and considering a range of potential delivery vehicle options.
+It is expected to be fully operational by the end of 2021.

-The White Paper did not provide much detail on what governance and institutional mechanisms would be established to oversee the internal market.

-in the UK.
+The White Paper did not provide much detail on what governance and institutional mechanisms would be established to oversee the internal market in the UK.
 Whilst it confirmed that the evolution and overall shape of the UK's internal market would be overseen by the UK Parliament, it was silent on the role of the devolved legislatures in this process.

-The Bill does not address this point.
-The extent to which the devolved nations may contribute towards or influence the future shape of the UK Internal Market remains unknown.
+The extent to which the devolved nations may contribute towards or influence the future shape of the UK Internal Market remains unknown